Dashboards and forms

 - Create HTML panels that display static text, images, and HTML formatting.

-- Configure panels with overlay charts.
-The Splunk Enterprise charting library includes special chart types for overlay purposes.
+- Configure panels where you overlay charts.
+Splunk's charting library includes special chart types designed specifically for overlay purposes.

-To learn how to create more sophisticated dashboards with simple XML, see Build and edit dashboards with simple XML in this manual.
+To learn how to create more sophisticated dashboards with simple XML, start with Build and edit dashboards with simple XML in this manual.

 To learn how to create forms with simple XML, see Build and edit forms with simple XML in this manual.